PixelClear/PixelClear.github.io/_posts/2017-10-29-Understanding-Image-Filter-Seperability.markdown

 Hence by using **h1** and **h2** we are getting back **h**.

 Now we can take one-dimensional filter [0.2501 0.4997 0.2501] and apply it on our image to get effect of original Gaussian blur function we had.
 Lets say our image had X and Y dimension then we apply this one-dimensional filter on X direction first and then we apply same filter on Y direction to get desired result.
+I have implemented this in compute shader here : [Image Processing using compute shaders](https://github.com/PixelClear/TeslaCompute)